markjprice/apps-services-net8/README.md

 Repository for the Packt Publishing book titled "Apps and Services with .NET 8" by Mark J. Price

-This book is expected to publish in December 2023.
+This book is expected to publish on December 12, 2023.

-If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: coming soon.
+If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/